uaanchorage/GSoC/README.md

 **Required Skills:** Python

 **Code Challenge:** Prior experience in Python must be demonstrated.
 Prior experience with message-oriented middleware frameworks such as ZeroMQ can be a plus, although not mandatory.
+Pull requests to CONTROL-CORE projects to address open issues are encouraged (although not expected).

 **Source Code:**  https://github.com/ControlCore-Project/concore